40 greatest engineers who made enormous impacts on the world

 Mr. Tesla's achievements are without doubt.
 This Serbian-American inventor, electrical engineer, mechanical engineer, and physicist had to be included on our list.
 Tesla's prolific technical mind helped him further many technologies in his day -- much to our benefit.

-His contributions to the design of modern AC electrical supply has made an enormous impact on all humanity.
-Tesla also made significant contributions to modern radio, X-ray, and the induction motor.
+His contributions to the design of modern A.C. electrical supplies have had an enormous impact on humanity.
+Tesla also made significant contributions to modern radio, X-rays, and the induction motor.
 Personally, Tesla was very quirky, to say the least.

 10. Nikolaus Otto helped invent the internal combustion engine

 Nikolaus Otto was a German-born engineer whose labors led to the creation of compressed charge internal combustion engines.
 These, fuelled by petroleum gas, resulted in the creation of the modern internal combustion engine.
 Pollution effects aside, this technology has been one of the most important technologies for humanity.

 11. Charles Babbage invented one of the first computers

 Charles Babbage was an English polymath.
 A mathematician, philosopher, inventor, and mechanical engineer.
 Babbage is best known for his concept of a programmable computer.